joemaller/version-everything-with-npm/README.md

 ### npm's killer feature

-The ability to [run arbitrary scripts][npm scripts] and simple shell commands from package.json is an incredibly useful feature which is too often overlooked.
+The ability to [run arbitrary scripts][npm scripts] and simple shell commands from `package.json` is an incredibly useful feature which is too often overlooked.

 npm runs scripts in a rich environment.
-Besides adding the local `node_modules/.bin` to `$PATH`, configuration and local package.json fields are also exposed.
+Besides adding the local `node_modules/.bin` to `$PATH`, configuration and local `package.json` fields are also exposed.
 Variables are prefixed with [`$npm_config_`][config vars] and [`$npm_package_`][package.json vars] respectively.
 This [Stack Overflow answer][so] shows how to dump everything to `stdout` for inspection.

 To version files, I will be attaching a command to `version`.
 This command runs immediately after npm updates `package.json` but before committing changes to Git.

-### Vars that matter

-Rather than hard-coding the

-I considered overloading the [main][] attribute of `package.json` to define the file I'm using for versioning, but opted for a unique keypair instead.
-On one hand, it would make complete sense; this project isn't a true npm module, so the main file should point to whatever file is actually important.
-But by the same thinking, a new key will be easier to reason about later on.
-In the end, the file to be versioned is stored in `version_file` and can be referenced by the env var `$npm_package_version_file`.
+### Justified and Ancient

 We could add a small script to the project, but there's no need.
-A 40-year old command line tool does everything we need and more.
-Sed is short for "stream editor", it's ancient, proven and kind of magical.
+The 40-year old command line tool [sed][] does everything we need and more.
+It's ancient, proven and kind of magical.

+But first, instead of hard-coding the version-containing file into the command, let's store it in a `package.json` field.
+While it might make sense to overload the [main][] field, a new field, `version_file`, will be easier to reason about later on.

+With that, here's a bare-bones `package.json` for synchronizing npm versioning with an arbitrary external file:

+    "version_file": "fake_plugin.php",

+> *There is a slight difference between the macos and Linux (GNU) sed commands.
+On Macs, the in-place flag should have a space after it `sed -i ''` but on Linux, the space and quotes can be omitted, `sed -i` is enough.*

     sed -Ei '' 's/foo/bar/g' file.txt